mne-tools/mne-lsl/doc/install.rst

 ===========================

-By default, ``BSL`` is distributed with a recent version of ``pylsl`` and of ``liblsl`` that should work on Ubuntu 18.04, Ubuntu 20.04, macOS and Windows.
+By default, ``BSL`` is distributed with a recent version of ``pylsl`` and ``liblsl`` that should work on Ubuntu 18.04, Ubuntu 20.04, macOS and Windows.
 You can test if your system supports the distributed version by running the following command in a terminal: